This is the character sheet for Love Live!.

 - School Idol Festival complicates things further, by having each of the girls assigned an "attribute": Smile (Rin, Honoka, Nico), Pure (Hanayo, Kotori, Nozomi), or Cool (Maki, Umi, Eli).

-- Characterization Marches On: Generally, there are aspects to them that remain the same no matter what continuity, such as Honoka starting the group or Maki being born to a family of doctors, but it took a few years for their characters to really solidify; for example, Nozomi was more of a Cloudcuckoolander and Nico's cuteness was more genuine.
+- Characterization Marches On: Generally, there are aspects to them that remain the same no matter what continuity, such as Honoka starting the group or Maki being born to a family of doctors, but it took a few years for their characters to really solidify; for example, Nozomi was originally something of a Cloudcuckoolander and Nico was more of a genuine Cutie than The Fake Cutie she would end up becoming.
 Since old content is often a separate continuity from newer content, it's common for people to just mix it up to some degree, with the anime interpretations being the most widely accepted.

 - Character-Magnetic Team: µ's typically starts with the three-member group of Honoka, Kotori and Umi, then grow from there until they hit 9.
 Then in the movie, they manage to recruit damn near every school idol groups in Japan and then some for their performance of "Sunny Day Song".